Home

 Freeview is subscription free digital TV via your aerial requiring a Set Top Box or IDTV (Integrated Digital TV) whereas, by comparison, Sky Freesat and Freesat HD both offer free digital TV channels via a satellite dish.
 As explained earlier, Sky's Freesat service requires a Sky Digibox and viewing card, whereas Freesat HD requires a Freesat HD box or PVR.
 Both services provide free-to-air digital satellite TV to UK viewers.

-To compare Freesat services, Freesat from Sky still offers more free digital TV and radio channels than Freeview or the BBC / ITV run Freesat service - although it doesn't currently offer any HD TV channels - so you'll have to purchase the subscription based Sky HD service in order to gain access to Sky's 50 HD channels or consider Freesat HD which is the free to view ITV/BBC run service now offering 4 HD channels (BBC HD, BBC1 HD, ITV1 HD and Channel 4 HD) without a monthly subscription - independent of Sky.
-Channel 4 joins Freesat in April 2011 too.
+Freesat from Sky still offers more free digital TV and radio channels than Freeview or the BBC / ITV run Freesat service - including 11 HD TV channels.
+Although you have to purchase the subscription based Sky HD service in order to gain access to Sky's 50+ HD channels.

 So how do the satellite based digital TV services compare to Freeview which is received via your aerial?
-Well, in comparison, Freeview channel density is limited by the number of available UHF channels for broadcasting the terrestrial digital TV service - so not surprisingly Freeview via your aerial will offer significantly fewer TV channels for the forseeable future until UK Digital Switchover (DSO).
+Well, in comparison, Freeview channel density is limited by the number of available UHF channels for broadcasting the terrestrial digital TV service - so not surprisingly Freeview via your aerial will offer significantly fewer TV channels for the forseeable future, compared to satellite.

-Freeview terrestrial digital TV reception is currently only possible in around 80% of the UK via an conventional aerial, due to the lower power of the digital terrestrial TV service.
-The new Freeview HD service is also becoming available in more parts of the UK.
+Terrestrial digital TV reception (Freeview) is currently only possible in around 80% of the UK via an conventional aerial, due to the lower power of the digital terrestrial TV service.
+This now includes around 13 HD channels.

 If you don't have Sky TV already, for a one-off fee you can purchase a Sky Freesat installation for £175 to receive a good choice of free to air digital TV channels, without paying a monthly subscription.
 Alternatively as an existing Sky TV subscriber, you could cancel your monthly subscription, subject to the conditions of your Sky contract - in which case your existing viewing card will usually be downgraded to a Freesat card at no additional cost.
 See cancelling your Sky subscription above for help on this topic.